RforOperations2021/hw1_aruns2/README.md

 Further, the App allows user to download the filtered data for a city or region.

 Way forward:
-- Add the most expensive and Cheapest cities and how do they stack up in comparison to average expenses.
+- Add the most expensive and cheapest cities; how do they stack up in comparison to average expenses.
 - Allow user to choose between INR or USD
 - Get them on a Map